Shubodh/RIO10/README.md

 3=.
 May need to refer to stats_xyz.txt in case something looks off.

 In case GT changes or other fundamental changes:
 0.1.
-Change commented out lines in CMakeLists.txt (#) and main.cpp (//) and then run make inside build folder to build new executable for new GT.
+Change commented out lines in CMakeLists.txt (#) and main.cpp (//) and then run `make` inside build folder to build new executable for new GT.
 Then use this executable in above 2. command.
+ALSO depth images for evaluation: You need to update your depth images at location for example `/media/shubodh/DATA/OneDrive/rrc_projects/2021/graph-based-VPR/RIO10/data/seq01/seq01_02/places-0254-000146.rendered.depth.png`.
+ALSO you need to update hardcoded values of `gt_size` in get_gt() func in `plot_scene0X.py` file.

 ### Dataset Overview